 James, or “J.T.”, is the event planner, set decorator, and cosplayer at The Mahoning.
 When you come to a Mahoning event and see the snack bar decorated inside and out, recreating scenes with props from the films being featured, that’s the single-handed work of J.T., who brings a passion for screen accuracy and immersive fan experiences.
 Often the images you’ll see shared online by guests feature J.T.’s handiwork.
 A hospital worker by day, J.T. utilizes his free time to visit filming locations, attend conventions, occasionally see films (when wearing his glasses, not a Jason mask), and mastermind one amazing Mahoning display after another.
 While he may look to be a spry 30-something, J.T. is an incredibly well-preserved 63 years old, his youthful visage the product of clean living and sleeping in pickle brine on Thursdays.

-Mark runs the cash register in the snack bar at The Mahoning and edits the pre-show and concession stand videos you see from week to week.
-Mark has the distinction of travelling the farthest (from NH) each weekend to work at The Mahoning.
+Mark is the General Manager at the Mahoning.
+Mark has the distinction of travelling the farthest (from NY) each weekend to work at The Mahoning.
 A graduate of the Needham-Reynolds School of Long-Haul Driving, Mark racks up the miles to enjoy meeting our guests and gobbling up as many big-screen retro films as possible (MGM in particular was not happy about their pristine print of OCTAMAN being partially eaten by Mark, replacement footage of THE ONE-ARMED EXECUTIONER inserted in its stead).
-Mark is Executive Director at a small public access TV station by day, cash jockey at the Mahoning by night.
+When not running the cash register in the snack bar or greasing the wheels behind the scenes, he hosts THE CINEMANIACS!, film review program, is a panelist on THE FILM BASEMENT podcast, and enjoys translating the collected works of Mickey Spillane into Esperanto.

-Fancy is a snack bar attendant at The Mahoning, and co-author with Virgil of the surprise ending of AT THE DRIVE-IN (available streaming and on DVD).
-Fancy has a part of The Mahoning since Virgil first became involved with the theater, and has spent many a night slinging corndogs, ringing up customers, and chasing down errant bears along the edge of the property (when Fancy gives a bear what for, it STAYS what for’d).
-Fancy loves music, family, and a good Delaware Double-Knot Doodlebug (unclear as we go to press, this may be a drink, may be a dessert, possibly an insect, or a combination of all three).
-Fancy works days as technician of the tidying arts, and spends many a summer evening at the Mahoning greeting all with a smile and a friendly and accurate dispensation of change.
-Never one to rest on her laurels, Fancy has thrice attempted a world record for potato chip stacking in a stiff breeze, but has yet to achieve her goal of being all-region champion for the greater southern north-eastern central Pennsylvania area.
+Nancy is Inventory Manager at The Mahoning, and co-author with Virgil of the surprise ending of AT THE DRIVE-IN (available streaming and on DVD).
+Nancy has been a part of The Mahoning since Virgil first became involved with the theater, and has spent many a night slinging corndogs, ringing up customers, and chasing down errant bears along the edge of the property (when Nancy gives a bear what for, it STAYS what for’d).
+Nancy loves music, family, and a good Delaware Double-Knot Doodlebug (unclear as we go to press, this may be a drink, may be a dessert, possibly an insect, or a combination of all three).
+Nancy works days as technician of the tidying arts, and spends many a summer evening at the Mahoning greeting all with a smile and a friendly and accurate dispensation of change.
+Never one to rest on her laurels, Nancy has thrice attempted a world record for potato chip stacking in a stiff breeze, but has yet to achieve her goal of being all-region champion for the greater southern north-eastern central Pennsylvania area.